Huey P. Newton: Founding of the Black Panther Party

 Newton adopted what he termed "revolutionary humanism".
 Although he had previously attended Nation of Islam mosques, he wrote that "I have had enough of religion and could not bring myself to adopt another one.
 I needed a more concrete understanding of social conditions.
 References to God or Allah did not satisfy my stubborn thirst for answers."
 Later, however, he stated that "As far as I am concerned, when all of the questions are not answered, when the extraordinary is not explained, when the unknown is not known, then there is room for God because the unexplained and the unknown is God."
 Newton later decided to join a Christian church after the party disbanded during his marriage to Fredrika.

+According to Bobby Seale, in 1967 he and Newton obtained copies of Quotations from Chairman Mao Zedong from the Chinese Book Store in San Francisco to sell at University of California, Berkeley.
+With the proceeds, they purchased weapons to arm BPP members for self-defense against police brutality.

 Newton would frequent pool halls, campuses, bars and other locations deep in the black community where people gathered in order to organize and recruit for the Panthers.
 While recruiting, Newton sought to educate those around him about the legality of self-defense.
-One of the reasons, he argued, why black people continued to be persecuted was their lack of knowledge of the social institutions that could be made to work in their favor.
+One of the reasons, he argued, why Black people continued to be persecuted was their lack of knowledge of the social institutions that could be made to work in their favor.
 In Newton's autobiography, Revolutionary Suicide, he writes, "Before I took Criminal Evidence in school, I had no idea what my rights were."

 Newton also wrote in his autobiography, "I tried to transform many of the so-called criminal activities going on in the street into something political, although this had to be done gradually."
 He attempted to channel these "daily activities for survival" into significant community actions.
-Eventually, the illicit activities of a few members would be superimposed on the social program work performed by the Panthers, and this mischaracterization would lose them some support in black communities and white.
+Eventually, the illicit activities of a few members would be superimposed on the social program work performed by the Panthers, and this mischaracterization would lose them some support in both black and white communities.

 Newton and the Panthers started a number of social programs in Oakland, including founding the Oakland Community School, which provided high-level education to 150 children from impoverished urban neighborhoods.
 Other Panther programs included the Free Breakfast for Children Program and others that offered dances for teenagers and training in martial arts.
 According to Oakland County Supervisor John George: "Huey could take street-gang types and give them a social consciousness."

 In 1982, Newton was accused of embezzling $600,000 of state aid to the Panther-founded Oakland Community School.
 In the wake of the embezzlement charges, Newton disbanded the Black Panther Party.
 The embezzlement charges were dropped six years later in March 1989, after Newton pleaded no contest to a single allegation of cashing a $15,000 state check for personal use.
 He was sentenced to six months in jail and 18 months probation.